What is South Bank Leeds?

 10. Utilise culture to help placemaking

-Culture to be celebrated and an integral part of the approach to placemaking in the South Bank.
+Culture to be celebrated and an integral part of the approach to placemaking in the Leeds South Bank development.

-South Bank Leeds it a staggering regeneration project; it is a truly unique project to revolutionise such a large segment of a city.
+Leeds South Bank is a staggering regeneration project; it is a truly unique project to revolutionise such a large segment of a city.

 Doubling the economic impact of Leeds city-centre will further cement the city as a major player in the UK’s economy.

-At Aspen Woolf we have a number of developments in Leeds – the number 1 forecast city in the UK for house price and rental growth.
+There’s no denying now is a great time to invest in a property in Leeds.
+Get in touch and we’ll help you find the ideal property and location.
+At Aspen Woolf, we have a number of developments in Leeds – the number 1 forecast city in the UK for house price and rental growth.